dlmbl/knowledge_extraction/README.md

 The goal of this exercise is to learn how to probe what a pre-trained classifier has learned about the data it was trained on.

 We will be working with a simple example which is a fun derivation on the MNIST dataset that you will have seen in previous exercises in this course.
 Unlike regular MNIST, our dataset is classified not by number, but by color!
+The question is... which colors fall within which class?

 ![CMNIST](assets/cmnist.png)